emied/ProgrammingAssignment/README.md

 e.g cd \emil\SimpleCalculator\Debug

 Step 3: Run program by typing: SimpleCalculator.exe

 Or run with file: SimpleCalculator.exe [path]

+Where [path] is the location to the .txt file.

 Assumptions:
 Register names cannot be composed solely of digits (Would cause ambiguity)